 Your Polaris Dealer can help you with the initial setup and additional setup instructions to help you achieve your optimum ride.
 A scissor stop tool is also available from your dealer.

+For more information, see your authorized Polaris Dealer.
 To find a Polaris Dealer near you, use the Dealer Locator.

 For additional track maintenance and adjustment procedures, consult your Owner’s Manual.